-(basin scale) Watershed Flow Evaluation Tool - WFET.
-The WFET is a new developed approach that is being tested and evaluated.
+Watershed Flow Evaluation Tool - WFET.
+The WFET is a newly developed approach that is being tested and evaluated.
 It is a desktop tool that uses existing information to provide a regional framework for examining the risk of ecological change related to stream flow alteration, at a watershed or regional level.
-The WFET helps basin stakeholders assess nonconsumptive flow needs by associating flow status with ecological response by stream type.
-The three major steps in the development of the WFET are: 1) use existing data and expert opinion to develop flow-ecology relationships, 2) develop a hydrologic foundation of daily natural and altered flows, and 3) combine flow-ecology relationships and the hydrologic foundation to assign risk status for specific attributes across entire watersheds at a reach or subbasin scale.
+The WFET helps basin stakeholders assess the vulnerability of nonconsumptive attributes by associating the risk of ecological response with potential flow regime changes.
+The three major steps in the development of the WFET are: 1) use existing data and expert opinion to develop flow-ecology relationships by stream type, 2) develop a hydrologic foundation of daily natural and altered flows, and 3) combine flow-ecology relationships and the hydrologic foundation to assign risk status for specific attributes across entire watersheds at a reach or subbasin scale.
 Thus far, the Colorado and Yampa-White Basin Roundtables have developed the WFET.